RobTrew/tree-tools/OmniFocus scripts/TaskPaper scripts/2012-12-20-OmniFocus-To-Taskpaper.md

 - @flag - Flagged

-## Note
+### Note

 OmniFocus does have a Taskpaper export option, but it's output is non-standard.
-Top level project tasks, for example, lack a leading tab.
+Top level tasks, for example, lack a leading tab.

 ##  View Scripts
 [OmniFocus to .taskpaper file](https://github.com/RobTrew/tree-tools/blob/master/OmniFocus%20scripts/TaskPaper%20scripts/OF2TaskPaper-005.applescript)